 - Default Quantity Value: The multiplier for the cost value.
 The user can set this value. - Show Quantity: Indicates whether the Quantity value must be shown in the catalog.

 System Specified

-The cost is applied by the catalog system based on a usage quantity.
+The Catalog system applies the cost based on a usage quantity.